Skip to content

 } catch (error) {

-"[DatabasePlugin] Failed to connect to database:",
+message: '[DatabasePlugin] Failed to connect to database',

 }